stevenleeds/MONC_pp/README.md

 **EXAMPLE USAGE**

+python pp_MONC.py bomex small_100
+"bomex" is the case directory name
+"small_100" is the experiment name

-python pp_MONC.py bomex bomex
+python pp_MONC.py bomex small_100 -c default.cfg -s xcm.syscdf
-The first "bomex" is the case directory name
+"bomex" is the case directory name
-The second "bomex" is the experiment name
+"small_100" is the experiment name
+"default.cfg" is the configuration
+"xcm.syscfg" sets the paths on the xcm

-With the input files in e.g.
+The input files are located at e.g.
-/nfs/see-fs-01_users/"yourname"/MONCin/bomex (at Leeds)
+/nfs/see-fs-01_users/"yourname"/MONCin/bomex/small_100/ (on the see systems)

 **ADDING A VARIABLE**